 Hungary warns education becoming ‘too feminine’

-Hungary officials have penned concerns that the country’s education system is becoming “too feminine” in a report published this summer.
+Officials in Hungary have published their concerns that the country’s education system is becoming “too feminine”, in a report released this summer.

-Issued by the state audit office, the report says it worries the phenomenon of ‘pink education’ could create demographic problems and be harmful to the development of boys.
+Issued by the state audit office, the report outlines fears that the phenomenon of “pink education” could create demographic problems and be harmful to the development of boys.

-The document that was published last month labels “emotional and social maturity” as “feminine traits” and states that if education “favours” these traits then it will result in “the overrepresentation of women in universities”.
+The document, which was published last month, labels “emotional and social maturity” as “feminine traits” and states that if education “favours” these traits then it will result in “the overrepresentation of women in universities”.

-Hungary’s teachers are 82 per cent women, and over the past decade, more women have enrolled in univerisity than men, the report found.

-Meanwhile, male students are dropping out of higher education at a higher rate than their female counterparts.

 Register for free to continue reading